About USC Gould

 699 Exposition Blvd.
 Los Angeles, CA 90089-0074 USA Room: 418

-Elyn Saks is Orrin B. Evans Professor of Law, Psychology, and Psychiatry and the Behavioral Sciences at the University of Southern California Gould School of Law; Director of the Saks Institute for Mental Health Law, Policy, and Ethics; Adjunct Professor of Psychiatry at the University of California, San Diego, School of Medicine; and Faculty at the New Center for Psychoanalysis.
-She served as USC Law's associate dean for research from 2005-2010 and also teaches at the Keck School of Medicine.
-Professor Saks received her J.D. from Yale Law School, and a Ph.D. in Psychoanalytic Science from the New Center for Psychoanalysis.
-She was also awarded an Honorary Doctor of Laws degree (LL.D., Hon.) from Pepperdine University.
+Elyn Saks is Orrin B. Evans Distinguished Professor of Law, Professor of Psychology, and Psychiatry and the Behavioral Sciences at the USC Gould School of Law; Director of the Saks Institute for Mental Health Law, Policy, and Ethics; Adjunct Professor of Psychiatry at the UC San Diego, School of Medicine; and Faculty at the New Center for Psychoanalysis.
+She served as USC Gould's associate dean for research from 2005-2010 and also teaches at the Keck School of Medicine.
+Saks received her JD from Yale Law School, and a PhD in Psychoanalytic Science from the New Center for Psychoanalysis.
+She was also awarded an Honorary Doctor of Laws degree (LLD, Hon) from Pepperdine University.

 Saks writes extensively in the area of law and mental health, having published five books and more than fifty articles and book chapters.
 Her research has included the ethical dimensions of psychiatric research and forced treatment of people with mental illness.
 Her memoir, The Center Cannot Hold: My Journey Through Madness, describes her struggles with schizophrenia and her managing to craft a good life for herself in the face of a dire prognosis.
 She has won numerous honors, including a 2009 John D. and Catherine T. MacArthur Fellowship (the so-called “Genius Grant”).